Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Background and lens

 \subsection{Background spacetime metric}

-As a point of view, we examine the light deflection due to an localized lens object.
+We examine the light deflection due to a localized lens object.
 We denote lens parameters as $p_i$ where $i$ labels each parameter of the lens object (e.g. mass, spin parameter, electric charge, and so on).
 The zero point of $p_i\,(p_i = 0)$ is chosen when the lens object does not exist.
 There can be global parameters other than the localized lens parameters, which are denoted by $q_i$ (e.g. the cosmological constant $\Lambda$).
 If $q_i \neq 0$, the background is not Minkowskian.

 The spacetime metric can be written as

 We can thus define a background metric as

 where an overbar denotes a quantity in the background.